 Participatory approaches add value to precision home visiting research without compromising a project’s rigor or limiting a research team’s study methods and design options.
 In fact, participatory approaches can enhance rigor by ensuring that researchers use methodologies that consider the full context in which a home visiting intervention takes place.
 Authentically engaging people from multiple key interest groups can also raise challenges.
 Research teams can navigate these challenges more effectively if they recognize and address them early on.

 While diverse key interest groups provide critical insights for research, they can also raise competing priorities and perspectives.
 In addition, power dynamics can impact the participation of people from specific groups like families and home visitors.
 The culture of research itself, which often privileges ideas of objectivity and scientific expertise,adds to these dynamics.
 Addressing differences can be time consuming, especially toward the beginning of the project; researchers must take care not to place additional burdens, particularly time burdens, on families or the systems tasked with delivering home visiting services

 At a broader level, funding and policy contexts present their own challenges.
 Priorities identified by home visitingfamilies, for example, may not align with funders’ interests.
 Similarly, funding timelines may not allow for the time needed to implement a strong participatory approach.
 Other potential roadblocks include—

 - Policy changes that impact home visiting reimbursement structures

 - Shifting regulations that guide home visiting program and service delivery

-- Decisions about who represents a particular stakeholder agency or organization
+- Decisions about who represents a particular key interest group, such as an agency or organization.

 Strategies for success